peter-abel/healthcare/README.md

 > **Note**: The user interface components and majority of the test suites in this project were developed with the assistance of Claude AI.

-A comprehensive healthcare management system for managing patients, doctors, appointments, and medical records.
+A comprehensive healthcare management system for managing patients, doctors and appointments, and medical records.

 ## Features